qutech/QuMADA/docs/examples.rst

 	In some cases it is possible to add trigger channels to the _qtools_ramp method.
 Those are triggered as soon as the ramp starts.
 However, this feature is still WIP and can lead to significat offsets due to time delays.

-Setting up the buffer in Qtools is done via a settings dict (which can also be serialized into a yaml or json file).
+Setting up the buffer in QuMADA is done via a settings dict (which can also be serialized into a yaml or json file).
 The parameters are:

 trigger_mode [str]:
 		continuous, edge, tracking_edge, pulse, tracking_pulse, digital.